-- 4.1 The statutory duty for making arrangements for supporting pupils at school with medical conditions rests with the governing body.
-The governing body have delegated the implementation of this policy to the staff below, however, the governing body remains legally responsible and accountable for fulfilling our statutory duty. - 4.2 The overall responsibility for the implementation of this policy is given to the Headteacher.
-They will also be responsible for ensuring that sufficient staff are suitably trained and will ensure cover arrangements in cases of staff absences or staff turnover to ensure that someone is always available and on-site with an appropriate level of training. - 4.3 The class teacher, assisted by the headteacher will be responsible for briefing other staff, preparing risk assessments for offsite visits and other school activities outside of the normal timetable and for the monitoring of individual healthcare plans. - 4.4 The Headteacher, assisted by the class teacher will be responsible in conjunction with parents/carers and, if appropriate health professionals, for drawing up, implementing and keeping under review the individual healthcare plan for each pupil and making sure relevant staff are aware of these plans. - 4.5 All members of staff are expected to show a commitment and awareness of children's medical conditions and the expectations of this policy.
+- 4.1 The statutory duty for making arrangements for supporting pupils at school with medical conditions rests with the governing board.
+The governing board have delegated the implementation of this policy to the staff below, however, the governing body remains legally responsible and accountable for fulfilling our statutory duty. - 4.2 The overall responsibility for the implementation of this policy is given to the Headteacher.
+They will also be responsible for ensuring that sufficient staff are suitably trained and will ensure cover arrangements in cases of staff absences or staff turnover to ensure that someone is always available and on-site with an appropriate level of training. - 4.3 The class teacher, assisted by the Headteacher will be responsible for briefing supply teachers, preparing risk assessments for offsite visits and other school activities outside of the normal timetable and for the monitoring of individual healthcare plans. - 4.4 The Headteacher, assisted by the class teacher will be responsible in conjunction with parents/carers, for drawing up, implementing and keeping under review the individual healthcare plan for each pupil and making sure relevant staff are aware of these plans. - 4.5 All members of staff are expected to show a commitment and awareness of children's medical conditions and the expectations of this policy.
 All new members of staff will be inducted into the arrangements and guidelines in this policy upon taking up their post.